 Information subject to public access

-Subject to Section III, the information listed in this Annex is made publicly available.
+The information listed in this annex will be made publicly available, unless where disclosure might cause potential harm to a legitimate private or public interest as detailed in Section III of the ITU information/document access policy.

+[In addition, information shall be made available in accordance with decisions of a plenipotentiary conference or the Council]

 A. General information about the mandate, activities and history of ITU disseminated through a variety of media

 B. Information of treaty-making conferences